Educating Ethical Leaders

 - discuss how they and others live the Honor Code in dealing with classes, roommates, friends, and the larger Harvey Mudd community

 - learn about the ethics of their future professions.

 Students often say that taking care of each other is a central value of the student culture.
 The founders of the College intended that its students would become leaders who care for their local and global communities and the planet.
-DOS programs will create opportunities for students to
+DSA programs will create opportunities for students to

 - understand their options and responsibilities as bystanders

 - increase their understanding of, and empathy for, students whose experience of life is different from their own